Time Zone: +1 hour. No daylight saving time in 2008.

 Chikungunya Fever: Mosquito-borne viral illness, similar to dengue fever; human outbreaks in the region have occurred primarily in rural populations, but explosive urban outbreaks can also occur.
 Human outbreaks have been reported in the Luanda area.
 There is no vaccine.
 Daytime mosquito bite protection measures are advised.

 Cholera: There is currently an outbreak of cholera in Cacuaco, north of Luanda, with nearly 200 cases reported since January 2008.
 Cases are still being reported.
 Although this disease is reported to be active, the threat to tourists is relatively low.
 Cholera is an rare disease in travelers from developed countries.
 Cholera vaccine is usually recommended only for relief workers or health care personnel who are working in a high-risk endemic area under less than adequate sanitary conditions, or travelers who work or live in remote, endemic or epidemic areas and who do not have ready access to medical care.
 Canada, Australia, and countries in the European Union license an oral cholera vaccine.
-The cholera vaccine is not available in the United States.
+A cholera vaccine (Vaxchora) is a single-dose oral cholera vaccine now available in the U.S.

 • The main symptom of more severe cholera is copious watery diarrhea.